 You are not alone

-If your loved one is struggling with gambling disorder, you are not alone.
+If your loved one is struggling with a gambling disorder, you are not alone.
 Council staff can provide support via phone at 617-426-4554 or chat here and we can also help you to connect with others who have suffered the effects of a loved one’s gambling disorder, and have valuable understanding and insight to share.
 We also offer a wonderful, free Weekend Retreat each May for problem gamblers in early recovery and their loved ones.

 Dos and don’ts for partners of problem gamblers

 *Tips from the Connecticut Department of Mental Health & Addiction Services

 - Seek the support of others with similar problems; attend a self-help group for families such as Gam-Anon.